wp-plugins/opensearchserver-search/readme.txt

 = Requirements =

  * WordPress 3.0.1 or higher
- * A running OpenSearchServer instance
+ * A running instance of OpenSearchServer 1.3 or higher

 = Installing the plugin =